IPSC and UKPSA Disciplines

 The UKPSA supports many different disciplines of practical shooting within the UK.
-These include Shotgun (PSG), Handgun, Long Barrel Revolver, Gallery Rifle, Mini Rifle and Action Air.
-Practical Shooting is currently the second most popular international target shooting discipline and is now the fastest growing of the shooting disciplines.
-The International Practical Shooting Confederation (IPSC) is the world-wide governing body for practical shooting today and numbers some 85 affiliated nations including most European countries.
+These include Shotgun, Handgun, Long Barrel Pistol/Revolver, Pistol Caliber Carbine, Rifle, Mini Rifle and Action Air.
+Practical Shooting is the second most popular international target shooting discipline and is the fastest growing of the shooting sports The International Practical Shooting Confederation (IPSC) is the worldwide governing body for practical shooting today and numbers some 85 affiliated nations including most European countries.
 The motto for practical shooting is DVC, Diligentia, Vis, Celeritas.
-Which is latin for accuracy, power, speed.
+Which is Latin for accuracy, power, speed.
 All elements should be equally tested when participating in practical shooting.

 The governing body of IPSC practical shooting in Great Britain is the United Kingdom Practical Shooting Association, (UKPSA) which administers the sport, sanctions graded and championship competitions, selects the National Teams, organises training and maintains discipline and rules within the sport.
 The UKPSA represents Practical Shooting on the British Shooting Sports Council and maintains close liaison with other shooting organisations, representing the interests of the sport and of its members to all authorities.
-Founded in 1977, the UKPSA has grown steadily over the years and we have 45 affiliated clubs throughout GB.
-A democratically elected Council runs the Association.
-This consisting of five executive officers, Chairman, Regional Director, Secretary, Treasurer and Public Relations Officer together with approximately Regional Organisers and specific discipline Secretaries and co-opted members who make up the Full Council of the UKPSA.
+Founded in 1977, the UKPSA has grown steadily over the years and we have affiliated clubs throughout GB.
+A democratically elected body runs the Association and appoints members to carry out specific tasks.
+This Council has five elected executive officers, Chairman, Regional Director, Secretary, Treasurer and Public Relations Officer.
+These appoint the Heads of the Executive Commissions (National Range Officers Institute and UKPSA Training), Regional Organisers and specific discipline Secretaries and co-opted members who make up the Full Council of the UKPSA.
 All active practical shooters join the UKPSA which in turn makes them members of the IPSC allowing them to shoot in any Practical match in any discipline anywhere in the world.
 Members receive the Association’s regular digital journal “eDVC” and have access to the members Forum where views and advice can be exchanged along with notices about matches, results and courses.
 UKPSA members also have insurance cover.

-In line with the strict safety requirements eye and ear protection is mandatory for all UKPSA shoots.
+In line with the strict safety requirements eye and ear protection is mandatory for all UKPSA shoots (eye protection is mandatory for Action Only).
 Only one shooter completes a course of fire at a time, strictly supervised one on one, by a trained and qualified Range Officer.
 Infraction of safety rules invokes immediate disqualification from the match and may result in disciplinary proceedings.
 However, this is a very rare occurrence.
 Overall, to date ALL the practical shooting disciplines have an exceptional safety record.

 There are many people that have attended training courses during the past years that have decided for whatever reason not to continue with the sport of practical shooting.
 However just about all would agree that the course was beneficial in some way or other.
-Many have expressed the view that the training, with the heavy emphasis towards safe gun handling, can be applied to all other shooting disciplines regardless of whether a rifle, shotgun, full bore pistol or gas powered pistol is involved.
+Many have expressed the view that the training, with the heavy emphasis towards safe gun handling, can be applied to all other shooting disciplines regardless of whether a rifle, shotgun, full bore, small bore or gas-powered pistol is involved.

-The UKPSA postively encourages and supports all safe target shooting disciplines – whether it be target shotgun, clays, long range rifle etc as they all count as good practice.
+The UKPSA positively encourages and supports all safe target shooting, whether it is target shotgun, clays, long range rifle etc as they all count as good practice.

-One of the prime responsibilities of the Association is to provide a full UK shooting calendar, or rather to channel the activities of clubs wishing to host major events.
+One of the prime responsibilities of the Association is to provide a full UK shooting calendar, or rather to channel and coordinate the activities of clubs wishing to host major events.
 In this it has been very successful.
-But Practical Shooting is a world-wide sport with many UK members travelling throughout the globe – America, South Africa and Asia being popular destinations.
-The 2011 World Handgun Championships were held in Rhodes, Greece, the 2010 European Handgun Championships were held in Serbia.
-Despite the laws of this land Brits were there shooting handgun.
+But Practical Shooting is a world-wide sport with many UK members travelling across the globe, with America, South Africa, Eastern Europe and Asia being popular destinations.

-Today the UKPSA fully supports Practical Shotgun, a demanding, testing and very rewarding discipline.
-Members have participated in three European Shotgun Championships since 2003, travelling to Italy, Greece and Czech republic.
-Members also traveled to the USA for the first Pan American Shotgun Championships.
-Closer to home there is a full competition calendar for PSG, as well as Mini-Rifle (.22 rifle), Long Barrel Revolver (LBR), Gallery Rifle, Handgun, Action Air (Gas Powered Pistol) and Rifle.
-The competition season for shotgun and LBR now consists of several graded matches, some of which are at International level, and a major championship, the British Open.
-The venues continue to provide fresh challenges and new ideas and a special thanks must go to the range and build crews for their untiring efforts.
+As well as Handgun, the UKPSA fully supports Practical Shotgun, a demanding, testing and very rewarding discipline.
+Members have participated European Shotgun Championships since 2003 and in the World Championship.
+Closer to home there is a full competition calendar for Shotgun, as well as Mini-Rifle (.22 rifle), Long Barrel Revolver/Pistol, Pistol Caliber Carbine, Action Air and Rifle.
+The competition season for Shotgun, LBP and Action Air now consists of many national matches, some of which are at an international level, and a major championship, the British Open.
+UKPSA venues continue to provide fresh challenges and new ideas and a special thanks must go to the range and build crews for their untiring efforts.
 These are exciting and challenging competitions.

-So what is ‘practical’ shooting?
+So, what is ‘practical’ shooting?
 The idea is simple.
 The shooter tackles competitive ‘stages’ requiring varying numbers of rounds and using different shooting positions, against the clock.
 The appeal of the sport lies in the diversity of the courses of fire available to the shooter – they are different for every match.
-Targets vary in size, shape, position and material – metal, paper or frangible – from a variety of distances (usually from 3 to 60 yards).
-Matches are open to all UKPSA members, for further details of the matches visit the members’ Bulletin Board/Forum- there is a Calendar.
-We also have a help line manned by a Council Member.
-They may not have answers to all of your queries instantly, but they will use their best endeavours to steer you in the right direction.
-The Hotline number is: 07010 703845 (note that this a premium rate number).
-Or you can email email@example.com or even ask the membership at large by posting a message on the Bulletin Board.
-Click the links for a little more general info about Practical Shotgun and PSG competitions in PDF.
+Targets vary in size, shape, position and material – metal, paper or frangible – from a variety of distances (from 3 to 300 metres).
+Matches are open to all UKPSA members, for further details of the matches click here.

 Since the handgun ban in Great Britain in 1997 this has posed a lot of problems for UKPSA members who want to participate in IPSC pistol competitions.